davidchannn/chan-bot/README.md

 Now that the bot is running, invite it to your server using the invite link from the Developer Portal.

 You can generate this link under OAuth2 > URL Generator by selecting bot under OAuth2 Scopes and setting the permissions you need.

-Check off every Privileged Gateway Intents option.
-This grants the bot permission to send and read messages into the server.

 Use the `!commands` command to display list of possible commands.